For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 If you're good at managing your money, a cashback credit card might be a better option.
 These essentially work by giving you cashback on some or all purchases (depending on the card).

-Most only offer around 0.5% – 1% back on each purchase, but this soon adds up if you're spending a lot.
-Again, check if the offers will work for you and watch out for any monthly fees.
+Most only offer around 0.5% – 1% back on each purchase, but this soon adds up.
+Again, check if the offers work for you and watch out for monthly fees.
 Use our guide to student credit cards to find the best deals.

-Make sure that, if you do have a credit card, you pay it off in full at the end of each month.
+Make sure that, if you do have a credit card, you pay it off in full and on time at the end of each month.
 Only use it to buy things you know you can afford.

 Otherwise, you'll be charged interest which could potentially be more than any cashback you've earned.
 And remember, if you don't pay it off, your credit score will likely suffer.